BardicDefense/purple-hack/README.md

 Each encumbrance level also raises the difficulty of applicable tasks, such as climbing, by one level.

-**Bulky**: Bulky items, such as worn heavy armor, impose a greater encumbrance than just item points.
+**Bulky**: Bulky items, such as worn heavy armor, impose a greater encumbrance than just item slots.
 Each automatically adds one encumbrance level _after_ calculating the bearer's item slot load.

-## Basic Gear
+## Starting Gear

-The following base gear is automatically added to your character for free and does not count against your slots:
+The following base gear is automatically added to your character for free:

-- One weapon of your choice (+ 20 arrows/bolts if missile weapon)
+- One weapon of your choice (+ 20 arrows/bolts if missile weapon) (number of slots depends on size)
-- Backpack, pouches, waterskin, tinderbox (for lighting torches or small fires)
+- Backpack, pouches, waterskin (M), tinderbox (S) (for lighting torches or small fires)
 - Misc tiny items (within reason); worn items/clothing

-After this, you can have whatever basic gear you wish (within reason, as determined by the referee), which does fill slots normally.
+After this, you can have whatever basic gear you wish (within reason, as determined by the referee).
 Some common basic adventuring items include but are not limited to (size listed after each):

 - **Bedroll (M)**: A blanket that can double as a sleeping bag.
 Helps protect against the cold when [sleeping in the wilds](#sleeping-in-the-wilds).
 - **Caltrops, bag (M)**: Small metal spikes sufficient to cover a 5' × 5' area.
 Creatures moving through have a 2-in-6 chance of treading on a spike for a 50% penalty to movement rate for 24 hours (or until magically healed).
 Intelligent creatures can move cautiously through areas with known caltrops, which requires their entire Movement Phase to travel 5', but eliminates any risk of impalement.
 - **Candle (S)**: Dimly illuminates a 5' radius, and burns for 4 hours.
 - **Chalk (S)**: Useful for marking trails in dungeons.
 - **Crowbar (M)**: Makes it easier to force open doors, and doubles as an improvised medium weapon.
+- **Garlic, bulb**: Repels vampires.
 - **Hammer (S)**: Doubles as an improvised small weapon.
 - **Iron spike (S)**: One of these can be hammered in to block one typical door.
 - **Lantern (M)**: A lantern can be closed to hide its light, burns one flask of lamp oil every 4 hours, and illuminates a 20' radius.